LangeSymposium/Lange-Symposium/README.md

 For more information contact [Jeanette Papp](mailto:jcpapp@ucla.edu?subject=Lange_Symposium_2023)

 ### Agenda
-*Links to recordings of the talks will be posted here soon!*
+*Recordings of the talks can be viewed by clicking on the talk title*

 | Time | Speaker | Title and Video Link |
 |:-----------|:------------|:------------|